Intercompany

 Limitations:

-- Preview and Approval: Project managers in the selling company will not be able to preview time entries before posting.
+- Project managers in the selling company can’t preview time entries before posting.

 Learn about the basic set up that needs to be done before you start setting up parties, topics and subscriptions in Pryme Intercompany